google/ExoPlayer/ad-insertion.md

 app UI.
 These slots can be passed via `ImaAdsLoader.Builder.setCompanionAdSlots(slots)`.
 For more information see [Adding Companion Ads][].

+#### Standalone ads ####

+The IMA SDK is designed for inserting ads into media content, not for playing standalone ads by themselves.
+Hence playback of standalone ads is not supported by the IMA extension.
+We recommend using the [Google Mobile Ads SDK][] instead for this use case.

 ### Using a third-party ads SDK ###